Dr. Janet Cunningham

 Cunningham is the second alum and first woman to serve as president of the institution.
 As president, Cunningham has led many new initiatives such as the development of an enrollment management plan, increasing the number of nationally-accredited academic programs, and leading the effort to join the NCAA.
 Through her leadership, Northwestern was approved for its first doctoral program.

-During her tenure, private giving to Northwestern has soared, including the establishment of numerous endowed faculty chairs and scholarships, and more than $6 million in gifts to the Vision for Victory campaign for athletics.
+During her tenure, private giving to Northwestern has soared, including the establishment of numerous endowed faculty chairs and scholarships.
+More than $28 million was raised in the Imagine capital campaign.
 Cunningham also has placed a new emphasis on securing grants from both the public and private sectors.

-Northwestern’s campuses also have benefitted from her leadership and vision.
-The University constructed a new campus in Woodward and major renovations have been made in two classroom buildings in Alva.
+Northwestern’s campuses have benefitted from her leadership and vision.
+The University constructed a new campus in Woodward and major renovations have been made to several classroom buildings in Alva.
 Other major construction projects include the Wisdom Agriculture Education Center, the Ranger Field football complex, baseball’s Myers Stadium, the Front Door entrance projects on the north side of campus, the replacement of windows in Ryerson Hall and the commissioning of “The Ranger” statues at the Alva and Enid campuses.